 When a woman is murdered, law enforcement usually focuses on her present or former intimate partner as the most likely suspect.
-Police are not known as a radical feminist organization and they don’t look for her partner because they are anti-men.
-Their experience and the research demonstrate, that most of these murders are committed by the partner of the victim.
+Police are not known as a radical feminist organization; they don’t look for her partner because they are anti-men.
+Their experience and research demonstrate that most of these murders are committed by the victim’s partner.
 It would be bad practice and a waste of resources to ignore the patterns and research.
-Unfortunately, that is exactly what our family courts do every day.
+Unfortunately, that is precisely what our family courts do every day.

 Public and Private Behavior is Very Different

-Abusers tend to be very manipulative and their public behavior is very different than their actions in private with just their immediate family.
+Abusers tend to be very manipulative, and their public behavior is very different from their private actions with just their immediate family.
 News stories about the most horrific domestic violence crimes usually include quotes from family, friends, neighbors, and co-workers about what a nice guy he is.
-The take away is that they cannot imagine him doing something so heinous.
+The takeaway is that they cannot imagine him doing something so heinous.
 It must be a mistake or some sudden mental health issue.
 In family court, non-lethal abuse can be dismissed as the victim’s lie.

-In the last ten years, over 700 children involved in contested custody have been murdered usually by abusive fathers with similar motives.
-In many of the cases, the courts provided the killers with the access they needed over the objections of protective mothers.
-The police know the patterns of abusers killing their partners when she tries to leave, but family courts are trained to look at each case and each incident separately and so make the same mistakes over and over.
+Over the last ten years, over 700 children involved in contested custody have been murdered by abusive fathers with similar motives.
+In many cases, the courts provided the killers with the access they needed over the objections of protective mothers.
+The police know the patterns of abusers killing their partners when she tries to leave, but family courts are trained to look at each case, and each incident separately and so makes the same mistakes over and over.

 The mother was rightly afraid of a father who repeatedly threatened to kill her.
-If this killer had sought custody, as most abusive fathers do, instead of murder to regain control, the court would have viewed this family as good candidates for shared parenting.
+If this killer had sought custody, as most abusive fathers do, instead of murder to regain control, the court would have viewed this family as promising candidates for shared parenting.
 This would give the killer repeated access to his victims and the ability to thwart any decisions she wanted to make for her child.
-Her desire to avoid contact with someone threatening to kill her would be viewed as uncooperative and she would be punished, probably with the loss of custody if she didn’t embrace co-parenting.
+Her desire to avoid contact with someone threatening to kill her would be viewed as uncooperative, and she would be punished, probably with the loss of custody, if she didn’t embrace co-parenting.

 No Right to Leave Abusers

 One of the problems in family courts is a fundamental misconception about the cases they are dealing with.
-The courts are fine when dealing with two safe parents and these cases are easily resolved.
-The problem is when the courts try to respond to the type of case Jennifer Schlecht would have been dealing with if she was allowed to live.
+The courts are acceptable when dealing with two safe parents; these cases are quickly resolved.
+The problem is when the courts try to respond to the type of case Jennifer Schlecht would have been dealing with if she had been allowed to live.

-These are the most dangerous cases that include the 700 child murders in the last ten years.
+These are the most dangerous cases, including the 700 child murders in the last ten years.
 These are cases where mothers and bystanders also lose their lives.
-More commonly the abusers are willing to hurt the children because this is the best way to hurt the mothers.
+More commonly, the abusers are willing to hurt the children because this is the best way to hurt the mothers.
 They may hurt the children directly with physical or sexual abuse or by performing a motherectomy.
-At the very least, their bad behavior and interference with needed treatment will expose children to the harms caused by Adverse Childhood Experiences (ACE).
-Family Courts rarely know how to respond because few judges or evaluators have the necessary training about the ACE Research.
+At the very least, their bad behavior and interference with needed treatment will expose children to the harm caused by Adverse Childhood Experiences (ACE).
+Family Courts rarely know how to respond because few judges or evaluators have the necessary training in ACE Research.

-Court professionals have been taught to treat these dangerous, domestic violence cases with a “high conflict” approach.
+Court professionals have been taught to treat these dangerous domestic violence cases with a “high conflict” approach.
 This assumes you have two safe and loving parents who want what is best for the children.
 They are pressured to cooperate and co-parent.
-This works great for abusive fathers who sought custody to regain control over their victims.
+This works excellently for abusive fathers who seek custody to regain control over their victims.
 It works terribly for battered mothers and their children.
-We tell these victims to leave their abusers, but the family courts punish them when they try to get away from his abuse and protect the children.
+We tell these victims to leave their abusers, but the family courts punish them when they try to escape their abuse and protect the children.

-Cases in which there has been a history of domestic violence, unequal power and fear are never appropriate for shared parenting.
+Cases with a history of domestic violence, unequal power, and fear are never appropriate for shared parenting.
 The courts seek to overcome the insurmountable problem by appointing mental health professionals to help the parents cooperate.
-This is a great revenue source for court professionals, but a disaster for victims and children.
+This is a significant revenue source for court professionals but a disaster for victims and children.

 The courts are not doing children a favor by keeping abusive fathers in their lives.
 Living with his abuse is far more harmful than living without him.
-It is especially problematical because many court professionals do not know how to recognize abuse or severely minimize the harm from it.
+It is especially problematic because many court professionals do not know how to recognize abuse or severely minimize its harm.
 Practices that force the abusers to change their behavior if they want a relationship would be far better for the children.

 Children exposed to domestic violence and child abuse will live shorter lives and suffer a lifetime of health and social problems.
 Contested custody cases are usually the last chance to save children from these awful consequences.
 When the courts side with the abusers and fail to recognize the risk, they take away the children’s last chance for a full and healthy life.
 I believe the children must have the right for family courts to use best practices to safeguard a future unencumbered by Adverse Childhood Experiences (ACEs).

 I don’t like writing tragic stories about women like Jennifer Schlecht.
-I could just talk about the research and the solutions, but it is the faces and the names that draw public attention and make it more likely we can adopt needed reforms.
+I could just talk about the research and the solutions, but the faces and names draw public attention and make it more likely we can adopt needed reforms.
 Jennifer had a right to leave and a right to live.
-It is high time the courts discuss those fundamental rights every time they are asked to make a decision that places these rights in jeopardy.
+It is high time the courts discuss those fundamental rights every time they are asked to decide, which places these rights in jeopardy.

 If we were weighing rights equitably, a father’s “right” to regain control and punish the mother for leaving would lose every time.